2023

 Day 8: Vienna - Bad Deutsch-Altenburg / Hainburg, approx. 50 km

 On the Danube Cycle Path you leave Vienna along the Old Danube.
-Then you cycle on through the untouched floodplain forests of the Donau-Auen National Park.
-In addition to beautiful nature, there is always cultural history to discover along the way.
-In Orth, one of Austria's largest Renaissance castles awaits you, where today a National Park Centre provides information about the region.
+Then you cycle on through the untouched floodplain forests of the Danube Floodplain National Park.
+In addition to fantastic nature, there are always cultural and historical sights to discover along the route.
+In Orth, one of the largest Renaissance castles in Austria awaits you, where today a national park center provides information about the region.
 In Eckartsau you can visit a former imperial hunting lodge.
-The spa town of Bad Deutsch-Altenburg has one of the strongest iodine-sulphur springs in Europe.
-The Romans already took advantage of this.
+In the health resort Bad Deutsch-Altenburg there is one of the strongest iodine-sulfur springs in Europe.
+The Romans already made use of this.

-You start the stage with an excursion to the nearby Roman town of Carnuntum.
-In a unique way, a Roman city quarter has been reconstructed here and made tangible for the visitor.
+You start the stage with an excursion to the nearby Roman city of Carnuntum.
+In a unique way, a Roman city quarter was reconstructed here and made tangible for the visitor.
 Then the route leads via Hainburg into Slovakia.
-Shortly after the Austrian-Slovakian border you reach Bratislava.
+Shortly after the Austrian-Slovakian border you will reach Bratislava.
 The landmark of the Slovakian capital is the castle of the same name.
-From the 4-towered white castle you have a magnificent panoramic view.
-Explore the beautiful old town of Bratislava with its baroque palaces and magnificent squares on foot or by bike.
+From the 4-towered white castle you can enjoy a magnificent panoramic view.
+Explore the beautiful old town of Bratislava with baroque palaces and magnificent squares on foot or by bike.

 The time you spend on your bike tour from Passau to Budapest in Slovakia is short.
-After just a few kilometres you cross the border into Hungary at Rajká.
-You cycle past small villages and over the so-called small Schütt Island to the pretty town of Mosonmagyaróvár.
-A huge floodplain and numerous side arms of the Danube mark the route.
+After just a few kilometers you cross the border into Hungary at Rajká.
+You cycle past small villages and over the so-called small Schüttinsel, to the pretty town of Mosonmagyaróvár.
+A huge floodplain as well as numerous side arms of the Danube characterize the route.
 From Mosonmagyaróvár you can comfortably cover the last part of the stage to Győr by train.
 Győr is one of the best preserved Renaissance and Baroque towns in Hungary.
 Take the time for a city tour.

 Day 11: Győr – Komárom, approx. 55 km

-You cycle via the Hungarian town of Böny to the Slovakian-Hungarian twin town of Komárom.
+Through the Hungarian town of Böny you cycle to the Slovak-Hungarian twin town of Komárom.
 The route takes you past the Hungarian national stud farm Bálbona.
-The world-famous Arabian horses are bred here.
-A visit to the stud farm with its extensive parks is not only worthwhile for horse enthusiasts.
+Here the world-famous Arabian horses are bred.
+A visit to the stud farm with its extensive parks is worthwhile not only for horse enthusiasts.
 Your destination for the day, Komárom, was once a mighty fortress.
-Visit the remains of the star-shaped defence system.
-In the evening, relax in the local thermal baths (not included).
+Visit the remains of the star-shaped defense system.
+In the evening relax in the local thermal baths (not included).

 Day 12: Komárom - Esztergom / Visegrád, approx. 55 km + boat or train ride